HtetthuAung283/vehicle-detection-and-tracking/README.md

 The areas inside of hot windows are summed up to a heat map of possible vehicle positions.
 Not every hot window is a unique car - usually a vehicle is detected by a bunch of hot windows of different sizes.
 This leads to hot areas that are connected.
 To eliminate false positives an area needs at least 2 overlapping detections to be considered as a candidate for a vehicle position.

+The code for generating the heat map can be found in function 'add_heat' in lines 245 through 253 of file lib/helper_vehicle_detection.py.

 This is how a heat map looks like.

 (left: hot windows, right: heat map)

 ![HotWindows][image13]    ![HeatMap][image14]